saintmalik/blog.saintmalik.me/blog/2021-09-06-open-source-challenge.md

 This time around i was making corrections to typos which i found in the GitHub Docs, and yeah it was accepted and it got merged.

-Moving to the next OSS Project which is [gohugo](https://gohugo.io/), i used Hugo Site Generator for building my folio page, so i have been to their docs page almost everytime to find solutions to error or how i can implement something.
+Moving to the next OSS Project which is [gohugo](https://gohugo.io/), i used Hugo Static Site Generator for building my folio page, so i have been to their docs page almost everytime to find solutions to error or how i can implement somethings.

-So you know how it feels like to contribute to a project used by yourself and many people, i looked for something to contribute, but it wasnt merged, so i left it.
+So you know how it feels like to contribute to a project used by yourself and many people, i looked for something to contribute, but it wasnt merged, so i left it then.

 <picture>
   <source type="image/webp" srcset="/bgimg/gohugo-notmerged.webp"/>